VR-25/acc/README.md

 > Does acc work also when Android is off?

-No.
+No, but this possibility is being explored.
+Currently, it does work in recovery mode, though.

 > I have this wakelock as soon as charging is disabled.
 How do I deal with it?

 The best solution is enforcing a charging switch that doesn't trigger a wakelock.
 Refer back to `TROUBLESHOOTING > Charging Switch`.
-A common workaround is having `resume_capacity = pause_capacity - 1`.
+A common workaround is having `resume_capacity = pause_capacity - 1`. e.g., resume_capacity=74, pause_capacity=75.